Using coroutines in Neovim Lua

 Motivation

-Neovim has adopted Lua as its de-facto config and plugin language.
-Neovim provides a standard library that is, unfortunately, callback-based (e.g., uv.fsopen).
+Neovim has adopted Lua as its de-facto config and plugin language and it comes with a standard library that is callback-based (e.g., uv.fs_open).
 This is unfortunate, because callbacks lead to significantly poorer readability.
-Even if you avoid the immediate problem of deeply-nested callback hells, some constructs still end up way more complex.
+Even if you avoid the immediate problem of deeply-nested callback hells, some constructs still end up way more complex than ideal.

 Consider the use-case of grepping files in a directory.
 We first get a directory listing, and then grep through each file.
 In a synchronous setup, it’s a simple for-loop: